Securities and Exchange Commission (“SEC” or “Commission”).

 19. The Life Company intends to offer a bonus credit provision under the Contracts, pursuant to which the Life Company credits the contract value with a bonus credit amount that is a percentage of each premium payment made.
 The Life Company allocates the bonus credit for the applicable premium payment among the subaccounts and fixed-interest allocations the owner selects in proportion to the premium payment allocated to each investment option.
 The bonus credit varies based on the sum of all premiums paid: 5% on premiums up to $499,999.99; 6% on premiums between $500,000 and $999,999.99; and 7% on premiums of $1,000,000 or more.
 Additional premiums paid within 90 days of contract issuance will be included in determining the applicable bonus percentage.

 20. The Life Company recaptures or retains the bonus credits in several circumstances.
 First, the Life Company recaptures the bonus credits in the event that the contract owner exercises his or her “free look” right.
 Second, the Life Company recaptures the bonus credits applied since or months prior to the contract owner's death and any bonus credits applied after the contract owner's death (unless the deceased contract owner's spouse chooses to continue the Contract).
-Third, the Life Company also will recapture the bonus credits upon surrender or withdrawal of corresponding premium payments where the surrender charge is waived due to the owner's receipt of qualified extended medical care, or the owner is diagnosed with a qualifying terminal illness, as defined in the Contract, in which event the Life Company will recapture all bonus credits applied during the 12 months prior to receipt of such care or date of diagnosis, as applicable.
+Third, the Life Company also will recapture the bonus credits upon surrender or withdrawal of corresponding premium payments Start Printed Page 11779where the surrender charge is waived due to the owner's receipt of qualified extended medical care, or the owner is diagnosed with a qualifying terminal illness, as defined in the Contract, in which event the Life Company will recapture all bonus credits applied during the 12 months prior to receipt of such care or date of diagnosis, as applicable.